-Access to European ecosystem research facilities via ExpeER project
+Access selected ECN sites and other European ecosystem research facilities via ExpeER project

 The ExpeER scheme is a great opportunity to obtain funding for short research visits in another country.
 Here's what one user of the scheme said about her visit to Whim Bog (another UK ExpeER site):